hgospodarek/meads_expectations/README.md

 http://meads-expectations.herokuapp.com

 A Rails web app where users can track their mead brewing recipes and batches.
 Users apply a recipe to a batch and receive a to-do list generated from the recipe steps.
+Users can enter an initial and final hydrometer reading, which will calculate the batch's ABV.

 If they complete the steps, they are prompted to mark the recipe attempt as a success or failure, which produces a chart on the recipe page.

 If they choose to deviate from the recipe and record their own steps, they are presented with a comparison of suggested steps vs. actual steps once the batch is finished.
+Users can then choose to save these steps as a new recipe.

 ## Functionality
 - Devise authorization
 - Rails back end performs steps comparison and calculates ABV based on user hydrometer readings
-- React components and AJAX eliminate page reload when creating recipes and batches, and all tracking of batch progress.
+- React components and AJAX eliminate page reload when creating recipes and batches, and all tracking of batch progress
 - Chart.js presents recipe success / failure ratio
 - Use of Foundation framework and jQuery TouchSwipe for mobile-friendliness